sergpank/sergpank.github.io/_posts/2024-02-08-Log4j2-with-slf4j.md

 2024-02-08T16:14:51,298  INFO App: Hello Log!
 ```

 6 .
-Some working ecample can be found in this repository : <https://github.com/sergpank/log4j2-slf4j-logging-mvp/>
+Some working example can be found in this repository : <https://github.com/sergpank/log4j2-slf4j-logging-mvp/>

 7 .
 Happy Logging!